String Quartet No. 7 (Villa-Lobos)

-History
+String Quartet No. 7 is the seventh of 17 works in the genre by the Brazilian composer Heitor Villa-Lobos.
 Villa-Lobos composed his Seventh Quartet in Rio de Janeiro in 1942.
 The Quarteto Borgerth, to whom the score is dedicated, gave the first performance on 30 May 1945, at the Theatro Municipal in Rio de Janeiro.

+With a typical performance lasting approximately 37 minutes, it is the longest of Villa-Lobos's string quartets.

 Analysis

 The quartet consists of four movements: